crunchmail/crunchmail-client-php/docs/entities.rst

     $message = $client->messages->get($message_uri);

-It is also accessible in collections of messages (see Collections).
+It is also accessible in collections of messages (see :ref:`collections`).

 Sending a message